 Many thanks to Peter Russell-Clarke for his donation of a very special painting, called Sounds Of The Mountains.

-Peter has donated this as a fundraiser for Robin and Trina to help with raising funds for the Montreal.
+Peter has donated this painting to help with raising funds for the Montreal.

 Tickets can be purchased from Sounds of the Mountains for $2 each.